-For improving the run time on machines with multiple processors, some of the functions in the girafe package have been implemented to make use of the functionality in the multicore package.
-If multicore has been attached and initialised before calling these functions, the functions will make use of mclapply instead of the normal lapply.
+For improving the run time on machines with multiple processors, some of the functions in the girafe package have been implemented to make use of the functionality in the parallel package.
+If parallel has been attached and initialised before calling these functions, the functions will make use of mclapply instead of the normal lapply function.
+The number of cores to be used in parallel is determined by the mc.cores option (see the example below).

-For example, if multicore is functional on a given system, there should be an obvious speed improvement in the following code example.
+For example, if parallel is functional on a given system7, there should be an obvious speed improvement in the following code example.

 '''

-library("multicore")
+library("parallel")

-options("cores"=4) # adjust to your machine
+options("mc.cores"=4) # adjust to your machine

 exAI.R <- reduce(exAI, mem.friendly=TRUE)

 '''

-$^{^{6}}$ e.g., an AlignedRead object for holding 10^{6} reads of length 36 bp aligned to the mouse reference genome occupies about 1.4 Gb in RAM but is processed into an AlignedGenomeIntervals object of size 66.7 Mb
+6e.g., an AlignedRead object for holding 106 reads of length 36 bp aligned to the mouse reference genome occupies about 1.4 Gb in RAM but is processed into an AlignedGenomeIntervals object of size 66.7 Mb